1st Maine Cavalry Regiment: Jackson advances

 Unknown to the 1st Battalion, they were about to meet Jackson's plan to trap Banks between Strasburg and Newtown on the Valley Turnpike.
 Jackson and Richard S. Ewell had spent the night at Cedarville and were up before dawn with his army ready to move.
 Still ignorant of Banks' precise location, Jackson had Ewell out on the Front Royal-Winchester Turnpike by 06:00.
-Jackson sent BGEN George Hume Steuart, in command of the 2nd and 6th Virginia Cavalry, ahead of the infantry to three miles north of Nineveh and cut west, off the roads and cross country to Newtown on the Valley Pike between Middletown and Winchester "to observe the movements of the enemy at that point".
+Jackson sent Brig.
+Gen. George Hume Steuart, in command of the 2nd and 6th Virginia Cavalry, ahead of the infantry to three miles north of Nineveh and cut west, off the roads and cross country to Newtown on the Valley Pike between Middletown and Winchester "to observe the movements of the enemy at that point".
 At the same time, he directed COL Turner Ashby and his 7th Virginia to send two companies east along the rail line from Front Royal to watch his rear, and three companies west along the rail line to scout the Federals in Strasburg.
 The remainder of the 7th would scout to the west of the Font Royal-Winchester pike and screen Jackson's infantry.
 (Note: The 7th Virginia Cavalry was actually by this time a combined arms unit that had 27 infantry and cavalry companies as well as an attached light artillery battery, much larger than a typical Civil War regiment and more akin to the Revolutionary war era Legions.
 Ashby was also hampered by the lack of enough staff officers to exercise efficient command.
 One result was a lack of discipline despite his tireless personal patrols of his long picket lines.
 An end result of this laxity was the failure to accomplish basic tasks like reporting back contact with the enemy, holding off from a distance and shadowing, and efficient rallying after charges.)